redhat-openstack/openstack-puppet-modules/README.md

 ## Overview

-A Puppet module to install and manage Cassandra and DataStax Agent.
+A Puppet module to install and manage Cassandra, DataStax Agent & OpsCenter

 ## Setup